Jyothika: Early life

 Jyothika was born on 18 October 1978 to a Punjabi Hindu father and a Maharashtrian Muslim mother.
 Her father is Chander Sadanah, a film producer and her mother is Seema Sadanah.
 Actress Nagma is her half-sister.
 She also has a sister Roshini (born Radhika) and a brother Suraj, who is working as an assistant director for Priyadarshan.
+She is the niece of produer Brij Sadanah and actress Sayeeda Khan, and the cousin of actor Kamal Sadanah.

 Jyothika completed her schooling from the Learner's Academy, Mumbai.
 She later majored in Psychology at the Mithibai College in Mumbai.